benjamin-cates/ball_blitz/README.md

 9. Beach ball
 10. ??? (to be added later)

-Anything between ping pong and tennis ball will be randomly selected for the player to insert next.
-The goal of the game is to create a beach ball without having any fall out of the arena.
+Points are gained when spawning balls and when merging balls, and points are lost when balls don't fit in the box and fall.
+The goal of the game is to create a beach ball without going into negative points.

 ## Compiling (native)
-Currently, the project does not have a WebAssembly port, so you will have to compile it to run it.
 1. Clone the repository with `git clone https://github.com/benjamin-cates/ball_blitz`
 2. Install the rust compiler toolchain from rustup
 2. Compile and run with `cargo run` in the project directory.
 A window with the game will pop up.
-Note that this does not work in WSL right now because the window manager is buggy.
-If you have problems with the linker, turn off the "dynamic-linking" feature in `Cargo.toml`, which will make the compilation take much longer but might fix a linker issue.
+Note that if you are on WSL also follow the WSL instructions If you have problems with the linker, build with `cargo run --no-default-features` to turn off the "dynamic-linking", which will make the compilation take much longer but might fix a linker issue.

 ## Compiling (WebAssembly)
 Note: WebAssembly compilation should happen on the `web` branch.
-Merge changes from main into the web branch.
+In order to prevent large git folders, delete the web branch and create a new `web` branch from `main` every time there is a release.

 Since we want the wasm binary to be as small as possible, there are several optimizations we need to do in order to make it around 20 MB.
 1. Ensure you have the wasm32 rust toolchain installed